 Before Windows 8 and Windows 10, you heard the term apps when people were referring to smartphones and tablets with Android, and iPhones and iPads, but not traditional Windows PCs.
 Now we have all kinds of apps for Windows.
 What is a Microsoft Store app?
 What is a Windows universal app?
 What about a desktop app?
 How are they different from traditional desktop programs?
 Read on and we are going to help you understand the differences between all these terms and concepts:

 What do apps and programs have in common?
 They are software!

-What are programs or desktop apps?
+What are programs, desktop applications or desktop apps?